Edit-IDE/EUIX/README.md

   - Global
   - Components

-It allows you to choose your display organisation and then fonts and colors for every element you want
+It allows you to choose your display organization and then fonts and colors for every element you want

 # Usage